Home > Remove Duplicate Photos > How to Delete Duplicate Photos on Mac in All macOS Versions

 the Results window showing that four duplicate photos are selected for deletion

-As for non-exact duplicate photos and near-duplicate ones, in each set, you can manually select the unwanted ones for deletion.
+As for detected similar images, in each set, you can manually select the unwanted ones for deletion.
 The selection rules can also help you select.

 Step 7.
 Delete all duplicates with a click.

 Click Delete in the bottom right corner to delete all selected photos at once.
-Confirm the deletion.
+And confirm the deletion.

 The duplicate pictures removed from folders will go to Trash.
 The duplicates deleted in the Photos app will go to the Recently Deleted album.